rust-lang/book/src/appendix-03-derivable-traits.md

 ### `Default` for Default Values

 The `Default` trait allows you to create a default value for a type.
-Deriving `Default` implements the `default` function.
+Deriving `Default` implements the `default` method.
 The derived implementation of the `default` function calls the `default` function on each part of the type, meaning all fields or values in the type must also implement `Default` to derive `Default`.